Project rebuild: How DDB Group Melbourne pulled itself back from the brink

 Broadening capability naturally broadens the service offering – and Napolitano thinks AI can take significant grunt work, or "redundant effort" away from the talent he has at hand to enable "more valuable creative pursuits".

 “I think that's where the opportunity is for our business.
-While everyone else is running around worrying about the other demise of our industry, I'm actually the opposite.
+While everyone else is running around worrying about the demise of our industry, I'm actually the opposite.

 When your agency is growing headcount rather than shrinking it, such positive thoughts can develop.